fastly/kvstore-benchmarks/README.md

 # kvstore-benchmarks

-This Fastly Compute application makes dozens or a handred of requests from Fastly POP to a local Secret Store, a local Config Store and a KV Store in {US, EU, ASIA, AUS} region, to monitor read and write latencies.
+This Fastly Compute application makes dozens of (or a hundred) requests from Fastly POP to a local Secret Store, a local Config Store and a KV Store in {US, EU, ASIA, AUS} region, to monitor read and write latencies.

 There are two versions available for this tool.
 The first one (https://fastly-kvstore-benchmarks.edgecompute.app/) is designed and implemented to measure KVStore performance using multiple POP locations, which was first presented at Fastly's developer event on June 2024.